Interview with Pipi Turner by Moi Ali from Dolls House & Miniature Scene July

-happy in the carpentry workshop of my grandfather and dreamed even once to be at the carpenter's bench and make furniture, doors and windows.
-I loved the smell of wood and wood glue, floated through the workshop.
-The development of a tree trunk at a table, chair or sofa fascinated me.
+Pipi continued: “I have happy memories as a child in my grandfather‘s carpentry workshop.
+I dreamed of sitting at the carpenter's bench making furniture, doors and windows.
+I loved the smell of wood and wood glue wafting through the workshop.
+I was fascinated by how a tree trunk could be magically transformed into a table, chair or sofa!”

 She would have loved to have followed in his footsteps, but, as she explained: “My generation was brought up for academic study.
 We were not encouraged to value handwork.
 Being a carpenter was not seen as a fitting career.
 We had to choose our profession based not on what interested us, but on what was regarded as a reputable calling.
 Artistic ambitions were ridiculed and seen as a guarantee for social decline.
 So I went the academic way and became a psychologist and later a piano teacher.
 These were not what made me tick, but it took many years for me to discover this.”

 I must say, what Pipi said really resonated with me, as I was of that generation that was pushed down an academic route when my real passion lay in making things and following creative pursuits.
 I wanted art college, not university, but the choice was never mine!

 Ten years ago,Pipi decided to build herself a miniature house despite having no knowledge of how to achieve this.
 “I taught myself the skills of miniature-making.
 It was a case of learning by doing, trial and error.
 And so, step by step, a new passion began.
 And so it was that I returned to my grandfather’s carpenter’s bench – not his actual bench, but one in a quite similar location.
 My little atelier, my workshop.”